wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    ### Project Settings

 1. Click PROJECT in menu.
 1. Click Settings.

-   The list provides an overiew of the various technical components:
+The list is about the various technical components:

    * Commander
    * Diagnostics